MaxIsmagilov/BobCheckers/src/PolyCheckersInterface.md

-# POLY CHECKERS INTERFACE: a standardize communications method for checkers engines and GUIs
+# POLY CHECKERS INTERFACE: a standardized communications method for checkers engines and GUIs

 ----------------------------------

 # COMMAND GUIDELINES

-commands should be formatted such that they follow format `<command> <parameters>`
+commands should be formatted such that they follow format `<command> (parameters)`

 ----------------------------------